tact-lang/docs-obsolete/tact-design.md

 ### Unions

-Union (aka sum-type) means it is a type that can be one of multiple possible options.
-Difference between unions (in Tact) and tagged unions (in Rust, Haskell, Scala) is that any variant in tagged unions must be created using constructor, while in unions there are no constructors at all.
-Unions is a structural typing type-sum while tagged union is nominative typing type-sum.
+Union (aka sum-type) means it is a type that can be one of the multiple possible options.
+The difference between unions (in Tact) and tagged unions (in Rust, Haskell, Scala) is that any variant in tagged unions must be created using a constructor, while in unions there are no constructors at all.
+Union is a structural typing type-sum while tagged union is a nominative typing type-sum.

 Union type definition:
 ```